×

 Example:

-“Provisioning: Order-to-Activate Sanity Check” presents masked screenshots and asks where an order is truly stuck—credit, inventory, number port, or activation.
-Feedback is not a scold; it’s the one sentence you can paste into the ticket so the next person doesn’t retrace your steps.
+Assessments present masked screenshots from the provisioning system and ask learners to identify where an order is stalled—credit, inventory, number port or activation.
+Feedback provides a one sentence explanation that can be pasted into the ticket for the next person.

 Personalized Learning Paths